 The specific receptors required for stimulating the release of neuropeptide Y are situated in the hypothalamus, and the binding to the GHS-R triggers the release of this peptide.

 The neuropeptide Y release is associated with the increase in food intake.
-Therefore, it mainly alters food preferences, thereby increasing the storage of energy as fat and resulting in the reduction of anxiety and stress.
+Therefore, it mainly alters food preferences, thereby increasing the storage of energy as fat and reducing anxiety and stress.

-Research has shown the effectiveness of ipamorelin in particularly reducing neuropathic pain, i.e., the pain associated with nerve dysfunction and reducing visceral pain, i.e., the pain in the GI tract and organ pain.
+Research has shown the effectiveness of ipamorelin in reducing neuropathic pain, i.e., the pain associated with nerve dysfunction, and reducing visceral pain, i.e., the GI tract and organ pain.
 In addition, research studies in rats have indicated a reduction in pain perception by as much as 2-fold.

 Some research studies in rats have shown the association of ipamorelin with the regulation of bone turnover and promoting increased mineralization of existing bones and the formation of new bones.